How to plan a Successful Live Nativity Scene

 CONSIDER KEY PARTICIPANTS

 Your Chamberlin event will include 2 Chamberlin employees dressed in shepherd costumes.
-You will need to look for: (Mary, Joseph, Angel, Additional Shepherds, Wise Men, Innkeeper, etc.) Because your package does not include props, you will need to look for a realistic baby doll works best for Baby Jesus, but if you have a new mother who is willing to participate with her new baby, that is an option, of course.)
+You will need to look for actors for other roles such as Mary, Joseph, Angel, Additional Shepherds, Wise Men, Innkeeper, etc. Your package does not include props, so you will need to find a realistic baby doll for Baby Jesus, or consider involving a new mother with her baby.

-Costume coordinator finds, makes, purchases the costumes and costume pieces needed for all characters in the Live Nativity.
+The costume coordinator finds, makes, and purchases the costumes and costume pieces needed for all characters in the Live Nativity.

-Greeters to welcome guests and to explain any rules or wait times to visit the various aspects of your live nativity.
+Greeters are needed to welcome guests and explain any rules or wait times to visit the various aspects of your live nativity.

-Musicians and/or singers to entertain guest before or after they visit the Live Nativity.
+Musicians and/or singers are required to entertain guests before or after they visit the Live Nativity.

-Refreshment coordinator to manage donation and set up of some light food and beverages for guests.
+A refreshment coordinator manages donations and sets up some light food and beverages for guests.
 Hot chocolate, coffee, water, and cookies are all you need if you want to keep things simple.

-Publicist who is responsible for coordinating information and photos to local media outlets and to social media sites.
+A publicist is responsible for coordinating information and photos to local media outlets and social media sites.
 Chamberlin has many Live Nativity photos you are welcome to use.
-You may visit our Facebook page for additional pictures.
+Additional pictures can be found on our Facebook page.

-When inviting people to this initial volunteer meeting, stress that many positions are open and that attending the meeting is not a commitment to working at the event.
-At the meeting, have a format that allows everyone to share their feelings about other Live Nativities they have attended, including what went well and what didn’t go so well.
-Have time for idea sharing and take notes of all that is shared.
+When inviting people to the initial volunteer meeting, emphasize that many positions are open and that attending the meeting is not a commitment to working at the event.
+During the meeting, create a format that allows everyone to share their experiences with other Live Nativities, including both successful and challenging aspects.
+Allocate time for idea sharing and take notes of all contributions.

-Even though the characters and the story should be faithful to the Bible, your Live Nativity can feel fresh and exciting for both your participants and your guests.
-Think about ways you can take your guests on a journey through Ancient Rome at the time of Jesus’ birth.
-Maybe you want to include a census taker or a Roman soldier, for example.
+While the characters and the story should remain faithful to the Bible, your Live Nativity can feel fresh and exciting for both participants and guests.
+Consider ways to take your guests on a journey through Ancient Rome at the time of Jesus’ birth.
+For example, you might want to include a census taker or a Roman soldier.

-Include prayer at this important meeting and be sure to be enthusiastic about the impact the Live Nativity can have on the community.
+Include a prayer at this important meeting and be enthusiastic about the impact the Live Nativity can have on the community.